wangyihaier/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics end-to-end solution.md

 In this task, you will author a T-SQL query that uses the previously trained model to make predictions.

+> **Note**: In order to make use of the `PREDICT` T-SQL function, your environment will need to be whitelisted.
+If your environment is not whitelisted, then you should read through the steps of this task as a reference as you will not be able to run the prediction queries.

 1. From the left menu, select **Data**.

 2. Expand the **Databases** section, right-click your SQL Pool and then select **New SQL Script**, and then **Empty script**.